united-manufacturing-hub/united-manufacturing-hub/docs/static/openapi/output/markdown/Apis/DefaultApi.md

 <a name="getAssetStateHistogram"></a>
 # **getAssetStateHistogram**
-> inline_response_200_13 getAssetStateHistogram(customer, location, asset, from, to, includeRunning, keepStatesInteger)
+> asset_state_histogram getAssetStateHistogram(customer, location, asset, from, to, includeRunning, keepStatesInteger)